t2pellet/strawgolem/README.md

 - Shivering indicates the prior two conditions, a custom animation the latter.
 - Lifespan is restored by feeding the golem wheat, which also heals it.

 As your golem approaches old age, it will begin to to decay, and you will see visual changes to its texture.
 You may also start to see flies hovering about.
+Moreover, as it ages, its max lifespan is lowered.

 ## Hunger
-In the **Fabric** edition, the Straw Golem gets hungry over time.
+- Farming is hard labour, and the Straw Golems will get hungry over time.
 - When it is hungry, it will sit down, display a cute animation and pout until it is fed.
 - Golems are fed using apples.
-If you are holding an apple, it might beg you for it.

-In the **Forge** edition, the golem doesn't exhibit hunger.
-- They cannot be fed apples.
-- However, they will get excited if you hold an apple, and they'll follow you around while you hold it.
+If you are holding an apple, it will beg you for it, and follow you around while you hold it.

 ## Miscellaneous
-- As already mentioned, there are currently differences between the **Fabric** and **Forge** editions, but we expect these differences to diminish over time.
-- The **Fabric** edition has a bonus mod: A Straw Golem may change into a large 'Strawng Golem' if struck by lightning.
+- A Straw Golem may change into a large 'Strawng Golem' if struck by lightning.
 It functions similarly to an iron golem; these mobs will protect their little relatives from hostile creatures.
 - In both editions, you might find it helpful to surround your crops with a fence.
 This protects the golems from mobs.
 It also helps to keep them from wandering too far.

 ## Config